Welcome to Coconut Grove

 Sophisticated yet casual Miami neighborhood with a boho vibe

 Coconut Grove is a sophisticated yet casual Miami neighborhood with a bohemian vibe on the Biscayne Bay shoreline.
 This lush, tropical neighborhood is one of the greenest in Miami with tree-lined streets and bayfront parks and forests.
 Coconut Grove is also the city’s oldest continuously inhabited neighborhood.
 Coconut Grove was established in 1825 and is home to many of Miami’s oldest properties.
-Its spacious and ultra-desirable single-family homes include 1920s, mid-century, and contemporary properties in eclectic styles.
+Its spacious and ultra-desirable single-family homes include the 1920s, mid-century, and contemporary properties in eclectic styles.
 There are also condominium complexes with stylish living spaces built from the 1970s onward.
-Buyers in Coconut Grove may also choose to construct their own custom dream home.
+Buyers in Coconut Grove may also choose to construct their own custom dream homes.
 Many of Coconut Grove’s attractive estates feature exotic landscaping and pools.

-I’ve lived in Coconut Grove for 20 years and truly believe it is one of the best neighborhoods in Miami.
+I’ve lived in Coconut Grove for over 20 years and truly believe it is one of the best neighborhoods in Miami.
 The mix of classic and contemporary homes gives Coconut Grove a unique flavor, and the neighborhood is teeming with things to see and do.
 The parks along the Biscayne Bay waterfront are some of the top attractions in Miami.

 Coconut Grove offers an enticing mix of boutique shopping, upscale dining, and trendy nightlife in the three-block Village Center downtown area and along the Biscayne Bay waterfront. serves authentic old-world Italian dishes in a funky modern setting. is another fine choice for Italian dining.
 This intimate, nautical-themed restaurant pairs exquisite Italian coastal cuisine with an exceptional wine list.
 Chef Michael Beltran’s also focuses on fresh pasta and sublime Italian coastal fare.
 Next door, its sister restaurant draws on French and Cuban influences for its creative cooking.
 Ariete is a must-visit for serious foodies, and its plant-filled indoor and outdoor seating areas make for one of Coconut Grove’s best dining environments.
 Check out Chug too for a diner modern experience with authentic Cuban delights!
 Whether you are looking for pizza or sushi you will find it all in the newly renovated Village of Coconut Grove!

 is another revamped Coconut Grove retailer.
 Located in the iconic Engle Building, it offers two stories of shelves stacked high with all kinds of books.
 Books & Books also has a café and 60 every month.

 The —a three-day celebration that takes place over Presidents’ Day Weekend—is the neighborhood’s premier annual event.
 Hundreds of jury-selected artists participate, and their artworks stretch for one mile along the Biscayne Bay waterfront.
 Along with artworks covering 15 different categories of visual art, the festival features cooking demonstrations from some of Miami’s top chefs.
-Other annual events include the fun King Mango Strut Parade in December, the in April, and May’s lively with Caribbean music and food.
+Other annual events include the fun in December, the in April, and May’s lively with Caribbean music and food.

 Coconut Grove has many excellent private and public school options.
 The public schools are zoned to the Miami-Dade Public School District.
 Highlights include: